linode/apl-core/README.md

 helm install otomi otomi/otomi \
   --set cluster.k8sVersion="$VERSION" \ # 1.19, 1.20, 1.21, 1.22 and 1.23 are supported
   --set cluster.name=$CLUSTERNAME \
-  --set cluster.provider=$PROVIDER # use azure, aws, google or custom (for any other K8s)
+  --set cluster.provider=$PROVIDER # use azure, aws, google, custom (for any other cloud or onprem K8s), or local (running on your labtop using minikube)
 ```

 When the installer job is completed, follow the [activation steps](https://otomi.io/docs/installation/activation/)